sabjoslo/talking-politics/README.md

 # Study design and analysis

 The directory `experiments` contains the raw data and Jupyter notebook files used to analyze these data.

+The contents of this repository are licensed under a [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).